 Cats are naturally playful creatures.
 Once you’ve lived with a cat for a while, it becomes evident that anything can be a toy.
 Most cat owners have had a Christmas tree incident with their cat knocking baubles left, right and center.
 Here’s why playtime is so important for your cat and how playing with your fur-babies deepens the bond between you.

 Why play is important for cats

 Playing with your cat is essential, especially if you keep her indoors.
-In nature, cats roam for miles, climbing trees, running, leaping and jumping.
-At home, they have a limited space to explore, so they need alternative ways to exercise.
+In nature, cats roam for miles, climbing trees, running, leaping, and jumping.
+At home, they have limited space to explore, so they need alternative ways to exercise.

 If your cat is bored, or not given opportunities to chase and stalk things, her mental health will start to suffer.
 Cats like to be active — expecting your cat to sit quietly all day, curled up in a heap, is like tying an athlete to a chair and then wondering why she’s ripping up the furniture.